awsdocs/aws-secrets-manager-docs/doc_source/rotate-secrets_how.md

 During rotation, Secrets Manager logs events that indicate the state of rotation\.
 For more information, see [Logging AWS Secrets Manager events with AWS CloudTrail](retrieve-ct-entries.md)\.

+If any rotation step fails, Secrets Manager retries the entire rotation process multiple times\.

 After rotation is successful, applications that [Retrieve secrets from AWS Secrets Manager](retrieving-secrets.md) from Secrets Manager automatically get the updated credentials\.
 For more details about how each step of rotation works, see the [Secrets Manager rotation function templates](reference_available-rotation-templates.md)\.

 To turn on automatic rotation, see: